306: Time of the Apes

 Johnny Carson’s Malibu home.

-Tonight Show host Johnny Carson (1925-2005) was a longtime resident of the coastal community of Malibu, California, and his famous all-glass Malibu beach house apparently suffered some damage in the 1987 Whittier Narrows earthquake.
+Tonight Show host Johnny Carson (1925-2005) was a longtime resident of the coastal community of Malibu, California, and his famous all-glass Malibu beach house, which cost $9 million in 1984 and was designed by a nuclear physicist, apparently suffered some damage in the 1987 Whittier Narrows earthquake.

 I feel the plot move under my feet.